drocheam/optrace/docs/source/usage/gui.rst

 #######################

 The pipeline of the mayavi scene enables the viewing and alteration of different geometry objects of the visible scene.
 For instance, one can change the colors or representation of different elements.
-Note that editing the visualization objects inside the scene is different from changing the geometry objects inside the raytracer.
+Note that editing the visualization objects inside the scene is different from changing the geometry objects inside the |Raytracer|.

 Here you can read more about the `pipeline view <https://docs.enthought.com/mayavi/mayavi/pipeline.html>`__ and here about the `different objects populating the view <https://docs.enthought.com/mayavi/mayavi/mayavi_objects.html>`__